 This can become a problem for the buyer.
-An organisation could be sold a product on Premier Support and very soon after be told that it needs to upgrade in order to maintain it, otherwise it’ll move onto Extended Support.
+An organisation could be sold a product on Premier Support and soon after be told that it needs to upgrade to maintain it, otherwise it’ll move onto Extended Support.

-Extended Support usually lasts for three years after Premier, but it can be more depending on the product, and often Oracle will extend the Extended cut-off date even further – one example being Oracle E-Business Suite 12.1.3.
+Extended Support usually lasts for three years after Premier, but it can be more depending on the product, and often Oracle will extend the Extended cut-off date even further.

 Sometimes, Extended Support isn’t offered at all.

-Despite this significantly reduced level of service, organisations on Sustaining Support have to continue paying the same support costs with the percentage increases added from Extended.
+Despite this significantly reduced level of service, organisations on Sustaining Support must continue paying the same support costs with the percentage increases added from Extended.

 Below is our simplified breakdown of the differences between Oracle’s Premier, Extended and Sustaining Support tiers: